sindresorhus/quick-lru/readme.md

 #### maxAge

 The maximum number of milliseconds an item should remain in cache.
+By default maxAge will be 0 which means that items will never expires.

 Lazy expiration upon the next `write` or `read` call.